 “They won’t get to do anything fun in treatment.”

 Treatment for mental health during the holidays can be challenging, but it can also be fun, exciting, and fulfilling for young people.
-At Newport Academy, activities during the holidays include games, hikes, music-making, creative arts, and Adventure Therapy—hiking, kayaking, ropes courses, and more, according to the program location.
+At Newport Academy’s treatment facilities, activities during the holidays include games, hikes, music-making, creative arts, and Adventure Therapy—hiking, kayaking, ropes courses, and more, according to the program location.
 In addition, our clients enjoy healthy holiday feasts prepared by our expert chefs, connect with family via technology, and receive presents from home.

 Moreover, mindfulness and reflection are ongoing components of our programming, and this can be especially meaningful during the holidays.
-The daily schedule at Newport Academy includes time to focus on personal goals and positive forward movement.
+The daily schedule of mental health services at Newport Academy includes time to focus on personal goals and positive forward movement.
 In addition, teens practice meditation, journaling, and guided imagery.
 While spending the holidays in treatment is nothing like spending them at home, it has some surprising benefits and joys.

 “Treatment is too expensive.”